 As winter arrived the weather is distinctly chilly.
 Charleston beckoned.
 It had been a few years since I had last visited before covid 19 and with my painting in need of a fresh angle, here was a refuge for the visual creative.

 Charleston for one, has all this.
 In it’s heyday it also provided a remote, useful and secluded home for a daring and unconventional family living ‘in triangles’.
 Lovers of both sexes living with their husbands, wives, lovers of any sexual persuasion and children, altogether.

 There is much to read on the ‘Bloomsbury set’ which began life in London: Bloomsbury, after flinging off every scrap of their repressive, dismal, Victorian upbringing.
 Beauty and truth was their philosophy.

 Once the entire family had departed and moved away, the long rented house owned by Lord Gage of Firle Place nearby, was due for white washing in preparation for the next tenant.
-But at the eleventh hour, some influential and inspired devotees became alert to the dire plan and managed to raise enough funds from the sale of a Matisse, amongst other avenues, to save Charleston.
-Today it is recreated and restored from the shabby worn down home it had become.
+But at the eleventh hour, Charleston was saved for the public.
+Today it has been recreated and restored from the shabby worn down home it had become.